Lyalpha/pympc/README.md

 By default, if the `observatory` argument is not passed, the program will return geocentric coordinates.
 However, for relatively nearby objects like minor bodies, there can be signicant parallax introduced by the location of an observer on the Earth's surface.
-For this reason it is crucial to pass either an [observatory code](https://www.minorplanetcenter.net/iau/lists/ObsCodes.html) or a tuple containing the observatory information.
+For this reason it is crucial to pass either an [observatory code](https://www.minorplanetcenter.net/iau/lists/ObsCodes.html), an IAU-recognised name of an observatory, or a tuple containing the observatory information.
 See the documentation for `pympc.minor_planet_check()` for more details.

 ### Console script searching